berylcczhang/TEST/doc/sphinx/acknowledgements.rst

    * Teddy Rendahl: wrote the first version of cloudy_slug
    * Michelle Myers: contributed to the development of cluster_slug
    * Greg Ashworth: contributed to the development of the variable PDF module
+   * Evan Demers: wrote the first version of the yield module

 In addition to these direct contributors, we gratefully acknowledge the following people who provided some of the data on which slug relies: